Pay your rates

 The fee is calculated as a percentage of your payment.

-If you pay by other methods such as BPay, there is no additional fee.
+If you pay by other methods such as BPAY, there is no additional fee.

-For further information, visit Card fees.
+For more information, visit Card fees.